construction calculator

 How to use this calculator

-1. Enter wall length and height in feet.
+1. Measure the wall section’s overall length and height in feet.

 Inputs explained